dmulyalin/ttp/docs/source/Lookup Tables/Lookup Tables.rst

 Lookup Tables
 =============

-Lookups tag allows to define a lookup table that will be transformed into lookup dictionary, dictionary that can be used to lookup values to include them into parsing results.
-Lookup table can be called from match variable using *lookup* function.
+The ``<lookup>`` tag defines a lookup table that TTP transforms into a dictionary.
+This dictionary can be used to look up values and include them in parsing results via the match variable ``lookup`` function.

 .. list-table:: lookup tag attributes
    :widths: 10 90